NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

     Display the computed projection information and estimated ground sample distance (pixel size on the ground), and quit.

+--query-pixel <double double>
+    Trace a ray from this input image pixel (values start from 0) to the ground.
+    Print the intersection point with the DEM as lon, lat, height, then as DEM column, row, height.
+Quit afterwards.

 --parallel-options <string (default: "--sshdelay 0.2")>
     Options to pass directly to GNU Parallel.